-The Shapefile is an industry standard introduced by ESRI which published the Shapefile specs from ESRI.
+The Shapefile is an industry standard introduced by ESRI which published the Shapefile specs a long time ago.
 The Library of Congress has a detailed description of the format.
 Almost all of the vector GIS data available on the web is in shapefile format.

 A shapefile actually consists of at least three binary files, and you must keep all three files together.

 |The SHP file, with the coordinates.
 These are stored in binary format, but can be displayed in human readable text.
 The SHP file also has a header for the entire layer, and a header for each record.|